-Before diving deep into sign language interpretation, we need to first understand what sign language is and how it comes handy in the real world.
-It is a method of visual communication by using hand gestures, symbols, facial expressions and body language.
-Primarily, it was developed as a form of oral language for facilitating communication among physically impaired individuals, sign language has evolved into a powerful tool for inclusivity and accessibility.
+Before delving into sign language interpretation, it is crucial to understand what sign language is and how it is essential in our daily lives.
+Sign language is a method of visual communication that utilizes hand gestures, symbols, facial expressions, and body language.
+Initially developed as a means of oral language for facilitating communication among physically impaired individuals, sign language has evolved into a powerful tool for inclusivity and accessibility.

 What is Sign Language Interpretation?